KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Tankerkoenig by wiesty](https://github.com/wiesty/MMM-Tankerkoenig)

+1. `package.json` issue: license should be a valid SPDX license expression
-1. Issue: The license in the package.json (MIT) doesn't match the license file (NOASSERTION).
+2. Issue: The license in the package.json (CC BY-NC 4.0) doesn't match the license file (NOASSERTION).
-2. No compatible or wrong license field in 'package.json' or LICENSE file.
+3. No compatible or wrong license field in 'package.json' or LICENSE file.
 Without that, we can't use an image.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-TautulliActivity by derekn](https://github.com/derekn/MMM-TautulliActivity)